 After packing up, we went with an Uber Taxi from one hotel to another in 5 minutes.
 We could have easily walked this, at least, if we hadn't had so much luggage with us.

 When we checked in, we immediately noticed how modern and clean the hotel was.
 What a relief!
-I therefore wholeheartedly recommend anyone who ever has to pick up a camper in Baltimore to cannot stay at the Best Western Hotel, but in this beautiful, clean and well-maintained hotel 5 minutes away.
+I therefore wholeheartedly recommend anyone who ever has to pick up a camper in Baltimore to did not stay at the Best Western Hotel, but in this beautiful, clean and well-maintained hotel 5 minutes away.

 For the price you really can't beat it!
 You might pay $10 to $20 more per night, but trust me, it's 100% worth it.
 Especially when you consider that you have to pay a minimum of 110 dollars per night for the gare Best Western hotel…